ucheyakpa/lemansacademy/README.md

 # Getting Started with Lemans Academy
-This is a platform for learning academics and skill acquisition.
+This is a platform for learning academics and skill acquisition kids and teenagers.